VoronDesign/VoronUsers/printer_mods/TaffoFox/Ender-3-Pro-to-Switchwire/readme.md

 Upcoming:
 - Y motor mounts will have holes so screws can be accessed without taking the assembly apart.
+- Deck panels will be more secure so they do not require spacers to keep them in place.
+- Optional dedicated ADXL port on the grill for ease of use.
+(Bed slingers require 2 ADXLs, one for the toolhead and one for the bed)

 ![Home](Images/Front_UPDATED.jpg)
 ![Home](Images/Side_UPDATED.jpg)